Wellness

 • IBS-U (U stands for unsubtyped): Symptoms don’t fit the above criteria but may include gas and bloating

-To pinpoint the foods that are potentially worsening your IBS symptoms, Leah Johnston, RDN, culinary nutrition certified registered dietitian at SRW, encourages you to keep track of your eating habits.
-“My number one suggestion to people struggling with IBS symptoms is to spend a week or two keeping a food journal that details what you eat and drink, when you eat, any symptoms you experience, and any emotions you may have felt during the day.
-Yes, sometimes stress can also play a role in what happens in your gut,” she tells Woman’s World.
+“My number one suggestion to people struggling with IBS symptoms is to spend a week or two keeping a food journal that details what you eat and drink, when you eat, any symptoms you experience and any emotions you may have felt during the day,” she says.

 • Fried foods